 One thing I love about living in the U.S. is our diversity.
 Whether generations ago, or newly immigrated, many of our families have come from someplace else; and with that, we bring different cultures, ideas and, holidays to share and learn from one another.

-While traditionally celebrated in Mexico and some other countries throughout Latin America, Día de los Muertos, or Day of the Dead, is an observation that can be made by anyone who would like to honor and remember family members or friends who are no longer with us here on Earth.
+While traditionally celebrated in Mexico and some other countries throughout Latin America, Día de los Muertos, or Day of the Dead, is an observation that can be made by anyone who would like to honor and remember family members or friends who are no longer with us.
 The altar, or ofrenda, serves as the centerpiece of the celebration which takes place on November 1 and 2 (recognized on the Catholic calendar as All Saints’ Day, and All Souls’ Day).

-We had a chance to celebrate Día de los Muertos while we were living in Mexico last year.
-It was the first time that we got to see, and feel how truly special this day is for so many people.
-Now that my children understand not only what the holiday is, but also how to celebrate it, it has become one of our family traditions (which also means we now have not one, but two storage containers dedicated to October — one for Halloween, and one for creating our altar).
+We had a chance to see, and feel how truly special this day is for so many people while we were living in Mexico during the pandemic.
+And now that my children understand not only what the holiday is, but also how to celebrate it, it has become one of our own family traditions.

 You can make Día de los Muertos a family tradition of your own, but before you jump in, indulge in some age-appropriate media to acquaint yourselves with its significance.
 I can’t recommend the movie Coco enough for anyone five to 101-years-old.
 And for children with shorter attention spans, PBS’ Let’s Go Luna! does a fantastic job explaining the concept at a high level.
 Sit down and watch these with your kiddos so that you can pause together and talk about questions as they come up.